cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 parent:
   title: Understand IBC Denoms with Gaia
 order: 0
-description: Send tokens with IBC and trace a denom, understand how denoms work.
+description: Send tokens with IBC, trace a denom, and understand how denoms work.
 ---

 # Understand IBC Denoms with Gaia

 One of the most powerful technologies when using the Cosmos SDK is the Interblockchain Communication Protocol (IBC).
-While with Cosmos every blockchain is intended to be soverign and application specific, with IBC every blockchain can connect to another blockchain using the IBC protocol.
-This will eventually create a system of soverign _and_ connected blockchains.
+In the Cosmos ecosystem, every blockchain is intended to be sovereign and application-specific.
+With IBC, every blockchain can connect to another blockchain using the IBC protocol.
+This communication protocol will eventually create a system of sovereign _and_ connected blockchains.

 ## Introduction

-The current most used feature with IBC is sending token from one blockchain to another.
-When sending a token from one blockchain to another, you will end up with a token `voucher` on the other (target) blockchain.
+The most used feature of IBC is to send tokens from one blockchain to another.
+When sending a token to another blockchain, a token `voucher` is generated on the other (target) blockchain.

 Imagine two blockchains, blockchain A and blockchain B. In the beginning, you have your token on blockchain A.

 ![IBC token transfer](./ibc_token.png "IBC token transfer") *Sending token from blockchain A to blockchain B*

+The value that tokens represent can be transferred across chains, but the token itself cannot.
+When sending the tokens with IBC to another blockchain:

+1. - Blockchain A locks the tokens and relays proof to blockchain B
+2. - Blockchain B mints its own representative tokens in the form of _voucher_ replacement tokens
+3. - Blockchain B sends the voucher tokens back to blockchain A
+4. - The voucher tokens are destroyed (burned) on blockchain B
-When sending the token with IBC to another blockchain, your token will be locked up on blockchain A and create a `voucher` replacement token on blockchain B. The only way to unlock the locked tokens on blockchain A is to "send back" the `voucher` token on blockchain B. The `voucher` token on blockchain B in result will be burned.
+5. - The locked tokens on blockchain A are unlocked

+The only way to unlock the locked tokens on blockchain A is to send the voucher token back from blockchain B. The result is that the voucher token on blockchain B is burned.
+The burn process purposefully takes the tokens out of circulation.

-In this tutorial you will learn the format of the `voucher` token on blockchain B. What information they include, how they look like and how to make sense of them.
-The information of the token is described as an `IBC denom`.
-You can parse this IBC denom and receive information about the `voucher` and from which blockchain it came from.
+In this tutorial, you learn the format of the voucher token on blockchain B. You learn what information the token voucher includes and what the token voucher looks like, and you learn how to make sense of them.
+The information of the token is described as an IBC denom.
+You can parse this IBC denom to receive information about the voucher and learn which blockchain the token voucher came from.

 **You will learn how to:**